adamse4atwit/Penny/README.md

 # Penny

 Penny is an AI financial portfolio assistant that helps users track, analyze, and optimize what they own using data-driven insights and artificial intelligence.
-Alongside stock holdings, users can log physical assets — houses, cars, boats, jewelry, equipment — and Penny estimates what each is worth today based on its age, condition, location, and category-specific details.
+Alongside stock holdings, users can log physical assets (houses, cars, boats, jewelry, equipment) and Penny estimates what each is worth today based on its age, condition, location, and category-specific details.
 The AI insight covers the whole picture and is tailored to the user's stated risk tolerance and financial goal.

-COMP 5500 senior project — Emily Adams and Nathaly Phrasavath.
+COMP 5500 senior project.
+Emily Adams and Nathaly Phrasavath.

 ## Architecture